Azerbaijani president receiving congratulations on occasion of his birthday

 Trend:

-Ismail Serageldin, Co-Chair of Board of Trustees of Nizami Ganjavi International Center sent a congratulatory letter to Ilham Aliyev, President of the Republic of Azerbaijan.
+Milo Đukanović, President of Montenegro sent a letter to Ilham Aliyev, President of the Republic of Azerbaijan.

+On the occasion of your 59th birthday, please accept my most cordial congratulations and best wishes for good health, personal and family happiness, and professional successes.

+Even in these difficult times of the pandemic, our countries continue to show solidarity in action, thus contributing to the continuous strengthening of cooperation and close ties between Montenegro and Azerbaijan.

 “Your Excellency,